patractlabs/ZoPatract/zopatract_book/src/rng_tutorial.md

 ## Actually using zero knowledge proofs

-The `reveal_bit.zok`program reveals a bit from the preimage, but who runs it?
+The `reveal_bit.zop`program reveals a bit from the preimage, but who runs it?

 1. If Alice runs the program, she can feed it her secret preimage and receive the correct result.
 However, when she sends the output there is no reason for Bob to trust that she is providing the correct output.